Genesis (band): 1977–1980: ...And Then There Were Three... and Duke

-In December 1978, Genesis began a period of inactivity as Collins's marriage was at risk of collapse after touring had made him frequently absent from his wife and children.
+In December 1978, Genesis began a period of inactivity as Collins' marriage was at risk of collapse after touring had made him frequently absent from his wife and children.
 Following a meeting with Banks, Rutherford and Smith, Collins went to Vancouver, British Columbia, Canada, to try and rebuild the family.
 He explained: "I was never going to leave the band.
 It was just that if I was going to be living in Vancouver then we'd have had to organise ourselves differently."
 Banks and Rutherford decided to put Genesis on an extended break and make their respective debut solo albums, A Curious Feeling and Smallcreep's Day, at Polar Studios in Stockholm, Sweden.
 In April 1979, Collins returned to the UK after his attempt to save his marriage failed.
-With time to spare before working on a new Genesis album, Collins performed with Brand X, played the drums on former bandmate Peter Gabriel's third album, and started writing his own first solo album, Face Value, at his home in Shalford, Surrey.
+With time to spare before working on a new Genesis album, Collins rejoined Brand X for the album Product, played the drums on former bandmate Peter Gabriel's third album and started writing his own first solo album, Face Value, at his home in Shalford, Surrey.

-In 1979, Banks and Rutherford moved into Collins's home in Shalford to write and rehearse material for Duke.
+In 1979, Banks and Rutherford moved into Collins' home in Shalford to write and rehearse material for Duke.
 The three found the writing process easier and less complicated than And Then There Were Three.
 Rutherford reasoned that this was the case because they were "getting back to the basic stage of ideas being worked on jointly".
 Banks put it down to their break in activity, resulting in "good ideas ... which hasn't happened for some time".
 Duke continued the band's transition into writing shorter songs.
-Each member contributed two songs for the group to develop: Banks put forward "Heathaze" and "Cul-de-Sac", Rutherford used "Man of Our Times" and "Alone Tonight", and Collins had "Misunderstanding" and "Please Don't Ask".
+Each member contributed two songs for the group to develop: Banks put forward "Heathaze" and "Cul-de-Sac", Rutherford used "Man of Our Times" and "Alone Tonight" and Collins had "Misunderstanding" and "Please Don't Ask".
 All three wrote the remaining five tracks, including "Duchess", the first Genesis song to feature a drum machine, specifically a Roland CR-78 imported from Japan.
 In its original form, the album was to contain a 30-minute track based on a fictional character named Albert, but the idea was cancelled to avoid comparisons to "Supper's Ready" from Foxtrot.
-In November, the band recorded Duke at Polar Studios with Hentschel reprising his role as producer, and included a cover from French illustrator Lionel Koechlin, featuring the character Albert.
+In November, the band recorded Duke at Polar Studios with Hentschel reprising his role as producer.
+Its cover was by French illustrator Lionel Koechlin and featured the character Albert.

 Released in March 1980, Duke was the band's biggest commercial success at the time of release, spending two weeks at No. 1 in the UK and peaking at No. 11 in the US.
 The album spawned three singles; "Turn It On Again" went to No. 8 in the UK, "Misunderstanding" reached No. 14 in the US, and "Duchess" peaked at No. 46 in the UK.
 Duke was supported with a UK and North American tour from April to June 1980, which began with a 40-date tour of the UK for which all 106,000 tickets were sold within hours of going on sale.